-Many of the bicycle, pedestrian, motorcycle, car accident and Uber accident cases we handle at Sally Morin Law go through a process called Mediation.
+Many of the bicycle, pedestrian, motorcycle, car accident and Uber accident cases we handle at Sally Morin Personal Injury Lawyers go through a process called Mediation.
 Mediation is an opportunity for the parties to get together to talk settlement, but with the help of a neutral third-party (the mediator) who doesn’t have a “stake” in the case.
 Mediations are when the party’s get together to try and resolve the case without having to go through further litigation or to trial.

 Mediation is not like a trial